rubensgomes/flaskapis/README.rst

 The rgapps Project
 ==================

-"rgapps" is an **experimental** software development project written in the Python_ programming language.
+The "rgapps" project is an **experimental** software development project written in the Python_ programming language.
 The project was created by `Rubens Gomes`_ to implement a few utility RESTful APIs, and to experiment with IoT (Internet of Thing) and the `Raspberry Pi`_.

 RESTFul API
 -----------